The purpose of our enrichment activities are to provide extended learning through new experiences and challenges for our children.

 - Forest School and other outdoor learning opportunities are built into the children's learning, such as Bushcraft Days at our school field.

-- Whole-school events like World Book Day and Red Nose Day.
+- Whole-school events such as World Book Day and Red Nose Day.

 - Supporting charities through activities such as our local food bank collections and Comic Relief.

 - 'Bikeability' cycle training is offered each year to Key Stage 2 children.
 Children in Years 3 and 4 have the opportunity to take their Level 1 certificate.
 Years 5 and 6 can take both Level 1 and 2 training.

 - Visiting speakers, for example authors as part of World Book Day or local figures or parents who have skills or expertise to share, as part of half termly themed learning.

 - Half termly Homework Challenges are a chance for children and parents to undertake a project together.
 All of the challenges are displayed at the end of the half term and parents are invited in to see them with their children.